nramkissoon/KanjiList/README.md

 ## License Information
-This program would not be possible without the JMdict and KANJIDIC projects as all data in the json dictionaries of this project is extracted and adapted from them.
+This program would not be possible without the JMdict, JMnedict, and KANJIDIC projects as all data in the json dictionaries of this project is extracted and adapted from them.
 Licensing information regarding the JMdict and KANJIDIC projects can be found [here](http://www.edrdg.org/edrdg/licence.html).